Global Privacy Standards

 (e) processes to test, assess and evaluate the effectiveness of the security measures.

 2.2 Each L&W Entity shall without delay notify the firm’s Global Data Privacy Office of any security breach.
 The Global Data Privacy Office will keep appropriate records documenting the security breach, any potential impact on data subjects and any remedial action taken.
 The Global Data Privacy Office shall ensure that notifications are made to relevant Data Protection Authorities and affected data subjects as may be required under EU Privacy Laws.
-The Global Data Privacy Office will share the records of security breaches concerning European Personal Data which is processed by a L&W Entity as a data controller in the EEA or in the UK with the DPA in their country or jurisdiction if requested by that DPA to do so.
+The Global Data Privacy Office will share the records of security breaches concerning European Personal Data which is processed by a L&W Entity as a data controller in the EEA with the DPA in their country or jurisdiction if requested by that DPA to do so.

 2.3 Each L&W Entity will take steps to ensure the reliability of those personnel who have access to or responsibility for European Personal Data, including processing European Personal Data in accordance with the firm’s instructions.

-3. Working with Data Processors
+3. Working With Data Processors

-3.1 When a L&W Entity engages the services of another L&W Entity as a data processor to process European Personal Data on its behalf, such data processor will comply with the relevant requirements of these Standards, and if necessary, the parties will put in place and comply with the terms of any additional agreements which may be required by applicable EU Privacy Laws.
+3.1 When an L&W Entity engages the services of another L&W Entity as a data processor to process European Personal Data on its behalf, such data processor will comply with the relevant requirements of these Standards, and if necessary, the parties will put in place and comply with the terms of any additional agreements which may be required by applicable EU Privacy Laws.

-3.2 When a L&W Entity engages the services of a data processor to process European Personal Data on its behalf and the data processor is a third party, the L&W Entity will select a data processor that provides appropriate assurances as to the level of security it will employ in respect of the European Personal Data to be processed.
+3.2 When an L&W Entity engages the services of a data processor to process European Personal Data on its behalf and the data processor is a third party, the L&W Entity will select a data processor that provides appropriate assurances as to the level of security it will employ in respect of the European Personal Data to be processed.
 The L&W Entity will ensure that a contract is entered into with third party data processors which addresses relevant requirements of applicable EU Privacy Laws.

-(a) ensure that a contract is in place with the data processor substantially in the form of, or incorporating the terms of, the Model Clauses for data processors (subject to any amendments that may be permitted by Applicable EU Privacy Laws); or
+(a) ensure that a contract is in place with the data processor substantially in the form of, or incorporating the terms of, the Model Clauses for data processors (subject to any amendments that may be permitted by applicable EU Privacy Laws); or

 (b) ensure that other suitable protections are in place, in accordance with applicable EU Privacy Laws, to safeguard the European Personal Data.

-3.4 If a L&W Entity (acting as a data controller) transfers European Personal Data to a third party controller outside the firm, the L&W Entity will ensure that such transfers are carried out in accordance with the requirements of applicable EU Privacy Laws.
+3.4 If a L&W Entity (acting as a data controller) transfers European Personal Data to a third-party controller outside the firm, the L&W Entity will ensure that such transfers are carried out in accordance with the requirements of applicable EU Privacy Laws.
 Where required by applicable EU Privacy Laws, or where otherwise permitted by applicable EU Privacy Laws and considered appropriate, the L&W Entity will put in place safeguards to protect the European Personal Data and the rights of individuals.
 Such safeguards may take the form of a contract, either in the form of the Model Clauses for controller to controller transfers or in another form which will provide an adequate level of protection.

 4. Staff Training

-4.1 Latham & Watkins maintains a privacy and security awareness program focused on educating all staff, attorneys and paralegals about the firm’s privacy and security policies as well as privacy and security best practices.
+4.1 Latham & Watkins maintains a privacy and security awareness program focused on educating all staff, attorneys, and paralegals about the firm’s privacy and security policies as well as privacy and security best practices.

 4.2 A variety of communications channels are used to disseminate privacy and security awareness information.
 Best practice guides and privacy and security awareness tip sheets and initiatives are available on dedicated privacy and security intranet sites for all personnel to access.